End qualified immunity in Georgia

 • Starts disclosing public records

-Yes.
-Georgia’s Open Records Act currently allows access to police records for cases that are not ongoing or in process.
+Yes, Georgia’s Open Records Act currently allows access to police records for cases that are not ongoing or in process.

 Case studies in Georgia